 “This in itself is likely to help people sleep more easily and perhaps to enjoy a better quality slumber.”

 In addition, the scent of some plants is known to enhance sleep.
 Take lavender for example.
-“It’s associated with promoting drowsiness and a restful sleep and so is often found in pillows and pouches and used in aromatherapy.”
+“It’s associated with promoting drowsiness and a night of restful sleep and so is often found in pillows and pouches and used in aromatherapy.”

 5. Keep cool